Chapter 10 - Research

 - Ensures that all COIs are managed, reduced or eliminated before Research, and/or Sponsored Activities are performed or before the expenditure of funds.

-- Makes the determination, in consultation with the VPR and IO, if needed, that a Significant Financial Interest is a COI.
-Makes interim decisions regarding the Management of a COI, consulting with the VPR and IO as needed.
+- Makes the determination, in consultation with the IO, if needed, that a Significant Financial Interest is a COI.
+Makes interim decisions regarding the Management of a COI, consulting with the IO as needed.

 - Provides guidance and oversight of the development and approval of Management Plans.